 Our experience to date has been there are 6 board types of partnerships.

-- Brand partnerships - where a person or a brand can enhance a reputation of another.
+- Brand partnerships - where a person or a brand can enhance the reputation of another.

-- Product partnerships - were a person or a brand can add to an existing product offering and add additional value to a client.
+- Product partnerships - where a person or a brand can add to an existing product offering and add additional value to a client.